droonga/droonga.org/tutorial/plugin-development/index.md

 You can use plugins in those situations.

-## Types of plugins

-Droonga has 4 types of plugins corresponding to the purpose of plugin.
+## Pluggable operations in Droonga Engine

+In Droonga Engine, there are 4 pluggable phases for plugins.
-In other words, from the point of view of Droonga internal, the type of a plugin is distinguished by the component which the plugin is plugged in.
+In other words, from the point of view of plugins, each plugin can do from 1 to 4 operations.
 See the [overview][] to grasp the big picture.

-AdapterPlugin
+Adaption phase
-: used to modify incoming requests and outgoing responses.
+: On this phase, a plugin can modify incoming requests and outgoing responses.

-HandlerPlugin
-: used for low-level data handling.

-PlannerPlugin
+Handling phase
+: On this phase, a plugin can do low-level data handling, for example, database operations and so on.

+Planning phase
-: used to control internal message distribution.
+: On this phase, a plugin can control internal message distribution.

-CollectorPlugin
+Collection phase
-: used to control internal message collection.
+: On this phase, a plugin can control internal message collection.

-In this tutorial, we focus on AdapterPlugin at first.
-This is the most "basic" plugin, so it will help you to understand the overview of Droonga plugin development.
+In this tutorial, we focus on the adaption phase at first.
+This is the most "basic" usecase of plugins, so it will help you to understand the overview of Droonga plugin development.
-Then, we focus on HandlerPlugin, PlannerPlugin and CollectorPlugin in this order.
+Then, we focus on other phases in this order.
-Following this tutorial, you will learn how to write these plugins.
+Following this tutorial, you will learn how to write plugins.
 This will be the first step to create plugins fit with your own requirements.

 ## How to develop plugins?
 How to operate requests and responses?

  1. [Modify requests and responses][adapter]
- 2. Process requests (under construction)
+ 2. Handle requests (under construction)
- 3. [Distribute requests and collect responses][distribute-collect]
+ 3. Distribute requests and collect responses (under construction)

   [basic tutorial]: ../
   [overview]: ../../overview/